bytecodealliance/component-docs/component-model/src/reference/faq.md

 }
 ```

-For the component that inhabits the `example-world` defined above, the outside world can expect the WebAssembly binary to
+For the component that inhabits the `example-world` defined above, callers can expect the WebAssembly binary to
 have a `say-hello` function that is callable via the `example-namespace:example-package/example-interface` interface.

 The component is said to "export" the `example-interface` interface, making available the functions and types therein.